Buck Mountain Episcopal Church

-Buck Mountain Episcopal Church is a historic Episcopal church on VA 743, northwest of the junction with VA 633 in Earlysville, Virginia.
-It is a rare surviving example of the simple wooden Anglican parish churches scattered through Virginia in the colonial period, and is considered one of the finest surviving examples of rural Virginia Greek Revival churches.
+Buck Mountain Episcopal Church is a historic Episcopal church located on VA 743, northwest of the junction with VA 633 in Earlysville, Virginia.
+It is a rare surviving example of the simple wooden Anglican parish churches scattered through Virginia in the colonial period, and it is considered one of the finest surviving examples of rural Virginia Greek Revival churches.
 One of three churches erected to serve Frederick Parish, the original building was completed between 1747 and 1750.
 The church was moved to its present site (approximately one mile from its original location) in 1860.
 Buck Mountain is now a parish church in the Episcopal Diocese of Virginia.